pace-neutrons/resolution_functions/docs/source/howtos/add_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With the data class in place, it is possible to create the model, which is a class, specifically a subclass of :py:class:`resolution_functions.models.model_base.InstrumentModel` (see its documentation for detailed specification of how to subclass it).
-This class **must** specify three class variables:
+With the data class in place, it is possible to create the model, which is a subclass of :py:class:`resolution_functions.models.model_base.InstrumentModel` (see its documentation for detailed specification of how to inherit from it).
+This **must** specify three class-level variables:

 * ``input`` - an integer specifying the number of arguments that the ` `__call__`` method takes